monkoose/neocodeium/README.md

 ### 🚀 Usage

 #### 📒 API
-In addition to the already mentioned `accept()` function, the plugin also provides a few other:
+In addition to the already mentioned `accept()` function, the plugin also provides a few others:

 ```lua
 local neocodeium = require("neocodeium")